rabbit-hmi-oss/community-wiki/docs/flashing.md

 ### Step 2: Install Cipher OS
 - Open the **terminal** in the **platform-tools** folder.
+- change the path with your true path
 - Run:
     ```sh
     fastboot update "C:\Path\to\file\build.zip" -w